Power of Attorney: What's That About?

 Pros:

-Eliminates Court Guardianship: one can handle your affairs without going to court to be named officially as your guardian.
-This saves time, eliminates legal expenses, and avoids any random court appointed guardian having access to your estate.
+Eliminates Court Guardianship: One can handle your affairs without going to court to be named officially as your guardian.
+This saves time, eliminates legal expenses, and avoids any random court-appointed guardian having access to your estate.

-Peace of Mind: knowing that someone you know and trust will take care of your affairs should you become incapacitated.
+Peace of Mind: Knowing that someone you know and trust will take care of your affairs should you become incapacitated.

-Protection for Dependents: ensures that your obligations to your family can still be met if you are unable to act.
+Protection for Dependents: Ensures that your obligations to your family can still be met if you are unable to act.

 Operational Convenience: POAs for real property or vehicles allow a designated person to handle your decisions for you if you are traveling or unable to be present.

-Business Continuity: your business can continue to operate as usual in your absence.
+Business Continuity: Your business can continue to operate as usual in your absence.

 Cons:

-Opportunity to Misuse: the agent may have substantial power which can allow for misuse of assets and/or poor estate management.
+Opportunity to Misuse: The agent may have substantial power, which can allow for misuse of assets and/or poor estate management.

-Limited Scope: the authorized duties may be too minor for some agents and can also be misunderstood.
+Limited Scope: The authorized duties may be too minor for some agents and can also be misunderstood.

-Irrevocability Issues: majority of POAs can only be revoked by the principal while in a competent (lucid, aware) state.
+Irrevocability Issues: The majority of POAs can only be revoked by the principal while in a competent (lucid, aware) state.

-Family Conflict: family members may disagree on the terms and authorities defined in a POA as well as the agent assigned - this can cause disputes and even legal battles.
+Family Conflict: Family members may disagree on the terms and authorities defined in a POA, as well as the agent assigned.
+This can cause disputes and even legal battles.

 Need a Power of Attorney signed?
-BOOK an appointment today!

 Comments